okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### debugContext

-Lets you specify additional information to make available in the Okta System Log with the call to your hook.
+Allows you to specify additional information to make available in the Okta System Log with the call to your hook.
 You can use this object as you want, sending any information that would be useful for debugging purposes.
 In the System Log, the content sent in this object is populated into the `inline_hook.response.processed` event.

 ## Time out and retry